-The Swedish Armed Forces is eager to share information and best practices on gender and the implementation of UNSCR 1325.
-One part in this is the inter-agency and NGO cooperation that the Armed Forces take part in.
-It is a forum where the authorities and agencies share information with the NGOs.
+The Swedish Armed Forces is eager to share information and best practices on gender perspective and the implementation of UNSCR 1325.
+One part in this is the inter-agency cooperation that the Armed Forces take part in.
+It is a forum where the authorities and agencies share information on women, peace and security.